 Animals are generally prohibited in Vermont Law and Graduate School (VLGS) buildings.
-However, an individual with a disability is permitted to be accompanied by his/her service animal in VLGS buildings when required by law, subject to the conditions of this policy.
+However, an individual with a disability is permitted to be accompanied by their service animal in VLGS buildings when required by law, subject to the conditions of this policy.

-A "Service Animal" means a dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability41, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+A "Service Animal"36 means a dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability37, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not Service Animals for the purposes of this definition.
 The work or tasks performed by the Service Animal must be directly related to the individual's disability.
 No breed of dog is excluded from being a Service Animal if the dog meets the other requirements of this policy.

 Animals that serve to deter crime, provide emotional support, comfort, companionship, therapeutic benefits, or to promote emotional well-being do not fall within this policy's definition of a Service Animal.
-The Vice Dean of Students or the Director of Human Resources or their designees will resolve questions as to whether an animal qualifies as a Service Animal.
+The Associate Dean for Diversity, Equity, and Inclusion or the Director of Human Resources or their designees will resolve questions as to whether an animal qualifies as a Service Animal.